 An expense is ordinary if it is incurred by self-employed individuals in a similar field.

 An expense is necessary if it is helpful to you in completing your work.
 An expense does not have to be essential to be necessary.
 For example, the cost of sophisticated computer software is an ordinary and necessary expense for a freelance graphic designer.
 On the other hand, the cost of hiring a limousine to travel to clients may be helpful, but is not ordinary by tax standards.

 You can file the shorter Schedule C-EZ if your deductible business expenses are $5,000 or less.
 Whether you use Schedule C or C-EZ, you will calculate your net profit by taking your total self-employment income, including those earnings not reported on a 1099-MISC, and subtracting the deductible business expenses you incur.
 The final net profit figure must be transferred to Form 1040 and combined with your other earnings to calculate your taxable income.

 As a self-employed individual, you must pay Social Security and Medicare taxes.
-However, since your 1099-MISC income is not subject to self-employment tax withholding, you are required to calculate and pay these taxes yourself.
-These taxes appear on a Schedule SE, which must be attached to your tax return.
+However, since your 1099-MISC income is not subject to employment-tax withholding, you are required to pay these taxes yourself.
+These taxes are calculated on a Schedule SE, which must be attached to your tax return.
 Only the net profit reported on Schedule C is calculated into the self-employment taxes on Schedule SE.
 Earnings such as investment income are not subject to Social Security and Medicare taxes.